Top 5 Best Microsoft Office Alternatives of 2023

 Cons:

-To put together this list of the top 5 best MS Office alternatives, we gave each option a try.
-We gave each suite a fair shake by downloading or using them in the cloud for a few days each, just to get a general feel of how they performed.
+To choose our favorite MS Office alternatives, we gave each suite a fair shake by downloading or using them in the cloud for a few days.
 We also considered a few factors, such as:

-• A suite’s price and whether it was available entirely for free, ad-supported, or through a premium subscription or license purchase
+• Whether it was available entirely for free, ad-supported, or through a premium subscription or license purchase.

-• Platform compatibility and just how easy it would be to use the suite across various operating systems and devices
+• Platform compatibility and how easy it was to use the suite across various operating systems and devices.

-• Which file formats the alternative can work with, and whether it is capable of opening (and editing) Microsoft file extensions such as .doc and .docx
+• The file formats each alternative can work with, and whether it is capable of opening and editing Microsoft file extensions (e.g., .doc, .docx)

 How to Choose the Best Microsoft Office Alternative for You

-There are a few things to look at as you select the right Microsoft Office alternative for your needs.
+There are a few things to consider as you select the right Microsoft Office alternative for your needs.
 Consider the criteria below:

-• User-friendliness and ease of use – Not all productivity suites are built equally.
-Some are more intuitive and user-friendly, allowing even beginners and less tech-savvy users to get started and comfortable in no time.
-You may want to find an alternative that you can intuit or learn without much hassle, especially considering grad school is likely extremely busy.
+Some productivity suites are more intuitive and user-friendly, allowing even beginners and less tech-savvy users to get started in no time.
+You may want to find an alternative that you can learn without much hassle.

-• Collaboration capabilities – If you know you’ll need to work on files with others, you may want to look for an Office alternative with features for collaboration.
-Although the old-school way of sharing files can work, using a cloud-based solution can be much more convenient for all.
+If you know you’ll need to work on files with others, you may want to look for an Office alternative with collaboration features.
+Although the old-school way of sharing files can work, a cloud-based solution is usually much more convenient.

-• Security – It’s always a good idea to look into productivity suites that offer built-in features for protecting your data and any sensitive information.
-Avoid alternatives that seem sketchy, and always make sure you download your apps only from the official channels.
+It’s always a good idea to look for productivity suites that offer built-in features that protect your data and other sensitive information.
+Always ensure that you download apps from the official channels.

-• File compatibilities – There’s nothing more frustrating than sharing a file with someone only to have them tell you they can’t open it.
-As you consider the best MS Office alternative for you, look into which file types are supported by each option to ensure you’ll be able to send files and edit received files without issue.
+There’s nothing more frustrating than sharing a file and being told it’s impossible to open.
+As you consider the best MS Office alternative, determine which file types are supported by each option.
+This way, you’ll be able to send files and edit received files without any issues.

-• Operating system compatibilities – You may want to consider whether a productivity suite is compatible with your devices in particular.
-Make sure that you can download and install a suite onto your computer, whether you are using a Mac or Windows machine.
-Consider whether you also want to be able to install versions on your phone or tablet for use on the go.
-Some alternatives offer cross-compatibility and universal syncing, so you can work on any device and pick up where you left off on another device.
+Consider whether a productivity suite is compatible with your devices, including versions on your phone or tablet.
+Some alternatives offer cross-compatibility and universal syncing, meaning you can work on any device and pick up where you left off on another device.

-• Included tools – Not everyone will need all the apps offered with Microsoft Office, and the same applies when it comes to alternatives.
-If you know you’ll only really need one to three apps out of an entire suite, is there really any need to pay for all of the programs?
-Of course, this isn’t as much of a concern if you choose to use an Office open source alternative, as you won’t need to pay for anything anyway.
+You may not need all the apps offered by Microsoft Office, and the same applies when it comes to alternatives.
+If you know you’ll only really use one app out of an entire suite, is there really any need to pay for all of the programs?
+Obviously, this won’t be a concern if you use a free Office open-source alternative.

-• Storage space – We’ve put this criterion last as it is generally only considered when it comes to cloud-based productivity suites.
-If you’re considering a cloud-based solution, it’s always a good idea to look into how much storage space you get for free.
-You might also want to look into whether storage space is scalable, so you can purchase more storage if need be.
+If you’re considering a cloud-based solution, it’s always a good idea to look into how much free storage space is available.
+Also, look into whether storage space is scalable (so you can purchase more storage if it’s necessary).

-Of course, one of the biggest things you may want to consider is an alternative’s cost.
-As a grad student, there’s a pretty good chance you might want to cut back on costs as much as possible.
-Set an amount you’re willing to spend, even if it’s zero, and stick to your budget!
+Of course, one of the biggest things to consider is cost.
+Set an amount you’re willing to spend – even if it’s zero – and stick to your budget!

 Frequently Asked Questions

 The best alternative depends on your needs and whether you are looking for a personal solution or one to share with a team or business.
-Nevertheless, there are a few universally great options you can try, such as Google Workspace, Apple’s iWork, and LibreOffice.
+Nevertheless, there are a few universally great options you can try, such as Google Workspace, and Apple’s iWork.

-If you’re looking for a free Microsoft Office alternative, you can try Office Online, a fully cloud-based albeit rather limited alternative from Microsoft itself.
-There’s also Google Workspace, which includes famous Google apps like Google Docs, Sheets, and more.
+If you’re looking for a free Microsoft Office alternative, try Office Online.
+There’s also Google Workspace, which includes famous Google apps like Docs, Sheets, and more.
 If you’re a Mac user, you can use the iWork suite that comes with your machine.
-Finally, if you want to download apps and work from your desktop, try LibreOffice.

 Conclusion

-Although MS Office will likely remain king of the hill when it comes to productivity suites for the foreseeable future, it is not the only solution available.
-If you don’t want to spend too much on a perpetual MS Office license or a yearly subscription, you can choose a Microsoft Office alternative instead.
-There are many options to choose from, including cloud-based and desktop app solutions available for free or for purchase.
+If you want to stop spending too much on a perpetual MS Office subscription, why not choose a Microsoft Office alternative instead?
+There are plenty of options to choose from, including cloud-based and desktop app solutions (available for free or for purchase).

 We hope that our list of the 5 best alternatives to MS Office helps you find the right productivity suite for you.
 If you feel there are some alternatives we’ve missed, please feel free to tell us in a comment below!